SourceBox-LLC/FineFoundry/docs/user-guide/faq.md

 # FineFoundry FAQ

-This FAQ focuses on **where to find things in the docs** and how to quickly answer the most common questions about installing, running, testing, and maintaining FineFoundry.
+This FAQ helps you answer common questions about **installing, using, and troubleshooting** FineFoundry by pointing you straight to the right guides.

-If you are unsure where to start, skim this page first and follow the links that match what you are trying to do.
+If you're not sure which document to open, start here and click the link that best matches what you're trying to do.

 ---